microsoftgraph/msgraph-typescript-typings/README.md

 ## Installation
 We recommend using [typings](https://github.com/typings/typings) to install the definitions.
-If

 ```bash